What is CRM?

 Marketing campaign management: A CRM system allows you to manage campaigns from start to end using automated workflows wherever necessary.

-Service management: A CRM system allows you to manage service delivery from before purchase, to contract delivery and renewal, and whether your service is preventative or reactive, and delivered on site or remotely.
+Service management: CRM software manages service delivery from pre-purchase to contract delivery and renewal, whether your service is preventative or reactive, and delivered on site or remotely.

-Insights generation: A CRM tool can also analyse large amounts of data and generate actionable insights from it.
+Insights generation: A CRM tool can also analyse and let you better understand large amounts of data to facilitate forecasting, personalize touchpoints and generate actionable insights.

-In addition to allowing a business to manage its customer relationships better, a CRM also helps in:
+In addition to enabling a business to optimize its customer relationship management, a CRM also helps:

-Cross-departmental alignment: A CRM system helps in aligning your marketing and sales teams which creates harmony within the workforce and increases productivity.
+Cross-departmental alignment: A CRM system helps in aligning your marketing and sales teams which creates collaboration and harmony within the workforce and increases productivity.

 Selecting a CRM solution that fits your needs (and your wallet) can be tough.
 Before you invest in a particular system, it’s important to be clear about your priorities, IT competence, and budget right from the start.
 Our free CRM guide will help you find the right CRM product for your business.